 The tree has small, white flowers in auxiliary bunches, they contain a bitter substance and an irritant bitter oil.

 The bark of the tree is a bitter tonic and a stimulant.
 It arrests secretion and bleeding besides counteracting any spasmodic disorder.
 The root bark has the same properties as the trunk bark.
 The gum discharged from the stem is a stimulant and tonic with a soothing effect on the skin and mucous membranes.

-What are the Benefits of Neem?
+What are the Health Benefits of Neem?

 Neem tree is considered an air purifier and a preventive against malarial fever and chorea.
 All parts of the tree possess medicinal properties. anti-bacterial, antioxidant, anti-microbial, anti-desertification, and detoxification anti-inflammatory, anti-ulcer, antimalarial, antifungal, antiviral, anti-mutagenic, and anti-carcinogenic properties.

 Visit Yipisale to buy - Ayurvedic Pure Herbs